 • Complete inability to coordinate or move.

-• Paralysis in the hind or front legs.
+• Paralysis in the hind or forelegs.

 • Increased behavioral problems:

-• Aggressive behavior or severe fears.
+• Aggressive behavior or pronounced fears.

 • Cognitive degeneration: